Galina Blankenship

 2.2.2.
 Sentential Interruption in Turkish, or a Gap Within a Turkish Sentence

-With the verb-final word order (Subject–Object–Verb), a Turkish canonical sentence pivots around the verb.
-What’s important to understand about the subject and object, however, is that they are not connected to each other directly; they are connected through the verb.
+With the verb-final word order (Subject–Object–Verb), a Turkish basic sentence pivots around its verb (predicate).
+What’s important to understand about the subject and object of any sentence in Turkish is that they have no direct syntactic relation—they can only connect, in any meaningful grammatical way, through their head, the sentence’s verb.

-Only through the verb can a connection be made between the subject and the object, which makes the verb the essential link, the thread that ties the subject and the object of the action:
+Only through the verb can a connection be made between the subject and object (or any other complement), which makes the verb the essential link, the thread that ties the subject and object of the action conveyed in the sentence:

 ↑________________🠃

-In a Turkish sentence with an overt grammatical subject or logical subject, this creates a syntactical and semantical gap between the subject and the object.
-Every Turkish sentence with an overt subject thus has a gap in its core.
-Because of this gap, if compared with English sentences, in which the connecting verb (the head) is positioned between the subject and the object (the dependents), Turkish sentences are not linear.
+In a Turkish sentence with an overt grammatical or logical subject, this creates a syntactic gap between the subject and the object—a hole, if you will, at the very core of every Turkish sentence.
+Because of this gap, Turkish sentences are not linear, as opposed to English sentences, in which the connecting verb (the head) is positioned between the subject and the object (the dependents).

 In the head-medial English, the canonical sentence is linear and perfectly symmetrical: the head verb is positioned in the middle between the subject and the object, both of which depend on the verb.
 This way, the boundary between the subject and the object, which may be easily confused in English as two nouns (or noun phrases), is marked with the verb: